MarellaDeepika/CampEasy/README.md

-# VanLife - Van Booking Application
+# CampEasy - Van Booking Application

 ## Overview
 VanLife is a web application built with React for booking tour vans.
 It includes a responsive design, user authentication, and a comprehensive booking system.
 Users can search for vans, make reservations, and manage their bookings.